Parents Guide to RSE (Relationships and Sexuality Education) in Schools

 Gerard Farrelly as part of his doctorate in Education at St. Patrick’s College DCU (Homophobic Bullying and School Leadership 2014) set out to establish if homophobic bullying was an issue in primary schools in Ireland.

-His research involved the completion of a questionnaire distributed to 2,978 member schools of the Irish Primary Principals Network (IPPN) asking principles or vice principles questions about homophobic bullying at their school .
+His research involved the completion of a questionnaire distributed to 2,978 member schools of the Irish Primary Principals Network (IPPN) asking principals or vice principals questions about homophobic bullying at their school .

 Just 6% of schools responded ...
-Farrelly states "One of the major limitations of this study was the poor response rate.
-Considering this included 2978 member schools of the IPPN, with a total of 2839 principal teachers and 2190 deputy principal teachers who received the escéal with the link to the questionnaire, the response rate of just less than 6% or 283 was disappointing"
+Farrelly states - "One of the major limitations of this study was the poor response rate.
+Considering this included 2978 member schools of the IPPN with a total of 2839 principal teachers and 2190 deputy principal teachers who received the escéal with the link to the questionnaire, the response rate of just less than 6% or 283 was disappointing" he explains .

-Other principles questioned whether or not children are aware of their sexual orientation at such an early age .
+Other principals questioned whether or not children are aware of their sexual orientation at such an early age .

-Indeed , the CEO of BeLonG Monnine Griffith told the Irish Independent she was in her 30s and married to a Man for several years before she realised she was gay ...
+Indeed , the CEO of BeLonG Monnine Griffith (pictured below) told the Irish Independent she was in her 30s and married to a Man for several years before she realised she was a lesbian ...
 "I would identify as a lesbian now.
 I'm not trying to erase my past , I had relationships with men" explained Griffith in a 2014 interview .

-Another study referenced by BeLonG is (Higgins et al 2016) .
-The Company says that the study .."clearly shows that young LGBTI people in particular are at risk from depression, self-harm, suicide ideation and discrimination and that schools in many instances are not the safe spaces they should be"
+Another study referenced by BeLonG is (Higgins et al 2016) which it claims .."clearly shows that young LGBTI people in particular are at risk from depression, self-harm, suicide ideation and discrimination and that schools in many instances are not the safe spaces they should be"

-The Higgins study "national study on mental health of gay people" was a study by Prof Higgins & others at Trinity College.
+The Higgins study in question - "National study on mental health of gay people" was a study by Prof Higgins & others at Trinity College.